-A rewards program is an amazing way to retain your customers and celebrate their loyalty to your brand, but before you can start rewarding them you need to get them to join!
+A rewards program designed and created well is an amazing way to retain your customers and celebrate their loyalty to your brand, but before you can start rewarding them you need to get them to join in the first place!

 1. Offer welcome points

-A great way to kick off your rewards program is by offering customers welcome points for signing up.
-Rewarding customers for completing a simple task like signing up is a fantastic way to provide them with immediate value that boosts the overall appeal of your program.
+The best way to kick off your rewards program is by offering customers welcome points for signing up, or following you on social media.
+Reward customers right off the bat before a purchase.
+Rewarding customers for completing a simple task like signing up is a fantastic way to provide them with an immediate value that boosts the overall appeal of your program.

-2. Tell them about it in an email
+2. Tell them about your rewards program through email

+Email marketing is one of the most effective ways to communicate with your customers.
 Customers are only able to join your rewards program if they know about it, and a launch email campaign is the best way to spread the word!
 Through a short series of emails, you can effectively explain the value of joining your program highlighting the benefits and explaining how customers will be rewarded for engaging with your brand.
+Ecommerce brands even include points balances in future email series, keeping rewards top of mind at all times.

-The most important part of any program email, however, is a clear call-to-action.
-When you send each of your emails, you need to make it easy for customers to join right away -- otherwise, they won’t.
-Including direct links to your account sign up page maximizes the chance of customers joining, boosting your engagement rates significantly.
+The most important part of any program email is a clear call to action.
+When you send each of your emails, you need to make it easy for customers to join right away,–otherwise, they won’t.
+Including direct links to your account sign-up page maximizes the chance of customers joining, boosting your engagement rates significantly.

 3. Brand it beautifully

-Branding your program is one of the most important parts of providing a seamless rewards experience for your customers.
+First impressions matter and branding is at the forefront of making a first impression on your site visitors and returning customers.
+It’s estimated that it takes about less than a second (0.05 seconds) for people to form an opinion about your website.
+Branding your rewards program is one of the most important parts of providing a seamless rewards experience for your customers.
 Your program should be a beautiful extension of the rest of your brand rather than just an afterthought, and paying attention to every customer touchpoint will make that happen.

 A great way to do this is by branding your program launcher and customer panel.
 Since these are the first parts of your program that most customers will see, it makes sense to make them attractive and on-brand.
 This means choosing colors, images, and icons that speak directly to the rest of your onsite experience.